RFC6592/rfc6592.github.io/_posts/2026-05-12-LocalHollowing-RedSun.md

 The public PoC for RedSun is available at: [https://github.com/Nightmare-Eclipse/RedSun](https://github.com/Nightmare-Eclipse/RedSun)

-The problem? **Dropping the raw RedSun.exe on disk is immediately flagged by Windows Defender and most AV engines**, precisely because it is what triggers Defender's remediation in the first place - Defender would simply delete it before it can run.
+The problem ? **Dropping the raw RedSun.exe on disk is immediately flagged by Windows Defender and most AV engines**, precisely because it is what triggers Defender's remediation in the first place.
+Defender would simply delete it before it can run.

 ---